White Sour Cream Fudge

 Every Christmas, my grandma would make a batch of sour cream fudge.
 It was one of the foods she was family-famous for.
 That, and her meatballs.

-She passed away in 2005, and we haven’t had sour cream fudge since.
-I was so happy to finally make it myself.
-It reminds me of her and the Christmases we spent together.
+She passed away in 2005, we haven’t had sour cream fudge.
+I was so happy to find her recipe and make it myself.
+It reminds me of her and the many Christmases we spent together.

 View this post on Instagram